Is a Career in Criminal Justice Right

 The learning environment of the class is further enhanced by the interaction of the various criminal justice students already working in the field.
 This blend of practical experience from both the professors and the students provides a real value to the graduates of this program.

 The Bachelor of Science in Criminal Justice program is offered on campus and online.
-Day, evening, and weekend courses may also be offered.

 Get Started Today and Apply Now!